postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 If an API inadvertently discloses sensitive information like the location of the file that produced an unhandled exception, this information can be used to launch further attacks against a web application.

-Bad actors might provide invalid inputs to the API to get more information about the underlying system that is being used to power the API.
+Bad actors might provide invalid inputs to the API to get more information about the underlying system that's being used to power the API.
 If the invalid inputs aren't handled correctly, the API will return the stack trace of the error, which includes the origin of the error, packages used in the service, the directory path of the server, and information about the underlying technology used to build the API.

 #### Stack trace leak

 Issue description | Possible fix
 --- | ---
 The stack trace is exposed in the response body.
 This might reveal the structure of the application and any internal components it relies on.
-It might also reveal information like server-side file names and SQL code that the application uses, which could allow an attacker to fine-tune a subsequent injection attack. | Send the user a more generic error message that reveals less information.
+It might also reveal information like server-side file names and SQL code that the application uses, which could allow an attacker to fine-tune a later injection attack. | Send the user a more generic error message that reveals less information.
 Either suppress the stack trace entirely, or log it only on the server.

 #### Sensitive data exposure in response body